suthish777/global-summit/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank...
-Cindy Shin in Behance and also Microverse for this innitiative.
+I would like to express my gratitude to microverse for the training.
+Additionally, I would like to give proper recognition to Cindy Shin the author of the original design.
+Furthermore, credit is due to Pixels and Flaticons for providing the captivating images and icons, respectively.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>